A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Methods

 \section{Methods}

-We propose a multimodal framework for Alzheimer’s disease classification that integrates graph-based representations of hand-drawn cubes with demographic and neuropsychological test (NPT)\footnote{The neuropsychological test (NPT) is a standardized cognitive assessment battery that evaluates multiple cognitive domains, including memory, attention, language, visuospatial ability, and executive function.
-Each domain is scored quantitatively based on performance, and the total NPT score reflects the overall cognitive function of the participant.} information.
+We propose a multimodal framework for Alzheimer’s disease classification that integrates graph-based representations of hand-drawn cubes with demographic and neuropsychological test (NPT) information.
+In this study, the NPT corresponds to the Seoul Neuropsychological Screening Battery (SNSB), a standardized cognitive assessment battery that evaluates multiple cognitive domains, including memory, attention, language, visuospatial ability, and executive function.
+Each domain is quantitatively scored based on task performance, and the resulting scores provide a comprehensive measure of an individual's cognitive function.
 The core idea is to model each hand-drawn cube as a graph that preserves its geometric and structural characteristics, and to fuse this graph-based representation with complementary clinical features within a unified predictive model.
 This section details the proposed methodology, including the graph construction pipeline (\ref{method:graph_pipeline}), node feature representation (\ref{method:node_features}), graph neural network architecture (\ref{method:gnn}), and multimodal integration strategy (\ref{method:multimodal}).
-We also describe the dataset and evaluation metrics, followed by the SHAP-based interpretability analysis (\ref{method:shap}).
+We also describe the dataset (\ref{method:dataset}) and evaluation metrics (\ref{method:metrics}), followed by the SHAP-based interpretability analysis.